Mode identification and ensemble asteroseismology of 119 $\beta$ Cep stars detected by Gaia light curves and monitored by TESS: Population of stars

 \subsection{Detailed analysis of the \emph{Gaia} sample}

 After verifying that all of our sample stars with \emph{Gaia} ESP-HS parameters fall indeed into the parameter range of \bceph{} stars, we analyse their TESS light curves in more detail.
-In a visual inspection, three different light curve shapes emerge as the main sub-classes (Fig.~\ref{fig:LCs}).
-The first class comprises of mono-periodic light curves which show one dominant coherent oscillation over a TESS sector.
-On closer inspection after pre-whitening, these stars pulsate often in multiple frequencies as well but their secondary frequencies have small amplitudes compared to the dominant mode.
+In a visual inspection of the light curves and their Fourier transforms, three main sub-classes emerge (Fig.~\ref{fig:LCs}).
+The first class comprises of mono-periodic pulsators which show one dominant coherent oscillation in the entire light curve.
+The periodograms of these stars often reveal they pulsate in multiple frequencies, but their secondary frequencies have small amplitudes compared to the dominant mode.
 Clearly multi-periodic pulsators constitute the second class.
-Their light curves exhibit modulations due to mode beating with periods between one and tens of days, as was already known from ground-based multisite campaigns prior to the space asteroseismology era.
-We distinguish between \bceph{} multi-periodic light curves due to the presence of multiple low-order p- or g-modes and a third sub-class of hybrid pulsators with SPB components because their light curves have distinctly different shapes (Fig.~\ref{fig:LCs}).
+Their light curves exhibit modulations due to mode beating with periods between one and tens of days, as already known from ground-based multisite campaigns prior to the space asteroseismology era.
+In some cases, the beating pattern is significantly longer than one TESS sector.
+Hence, multiple TESS sectors are needed to resolve the close frequency peaks.
+We distinguish between \bceph{} multi-periodic light curves (due to the presence of multiple low-order p- or g-modes) and hybrid pulsators with SPB components as a third sub-class because their secondary signals have a much smaller frequency, resulting in a differently shaped light curve.
+(Fig.~\ref{fig:LCs}).
+We manually classified all \nlc{} light curves based on their shape and the content of their periodogram into these three main classes.

+In addition to the manual classification, we quantified the light curve shapes by calculating two measures of the amplitude variability.
+Firstly, we use the length of the main beating pattern given by